created May 2014, updated Jan 2021

 Location of the actuator bracket was dictated by location of supporting structure and dodging the elevator pullies, although N891JF has 1/4" thick plywood seat backs, so it could be argued that it could be mounted directly do the plywood.

 I didn't think anybody would ever see it, so I used these two spruce scraps to space the bracket out to match the existing vertical and give me more width to mount to.
 At this point they were barely held in place.
-I later marked them and covered them with another piece of 1/4" finnish plywood to take the high shear loads the actuator would dish out on flap deployment.
+I later marked them and covered them with another piece of 1/4" Finnish plywood to take the high shear loads the actuator would dish out on flap deployment.
 You'll see the final look in the photo at the bottom.

-I needed an aluminum tab to push on the flap, so again I drew it up in CAD so it have sufficient clearance for the clevis...and would look decent.
+I needed an aluminum tab to push on the flap, so again I drew it up in CAD to have sufficient clearance for the clevis...and would look decent.
 You could wing it without this, of course, and save yourself a few minutes, unless you turned out something hideous and had to make another one or two...but this is pretty basic stuff.
 This piece isn't as big as it looks...the hole is 3/16" and the angle is 3/16" thick, More than enough for the job, but the next size down is 1/8", which I wasn't sure could handle it.

 I then positioned it in the right place and match drilled two holes for the #10 mounting screws.
 The flap is full width of the fuselage bottom, and 9.5" tall.
 This gives about an inch of ground clearance when fully deployed to 60 degrees.
 So far, I haven't hit anything with it, but that may change!
 I did land at an airport once and when I got pulled up to the fuel pump, the local guy said "you're dragging some chocks around with your flap", so keep an eye out for those!
 Over the nose visibility is a bit lacking in a KR taildragger.

 I'd have used two #8 screws, except the "weld nuts" from Mcmaster Carr start at #10 size.
 You could use something else, but I figured these would come in handy somewhere else, so I ordered a bag of them (a lifetime supply).
 They are perfect for this job...that's for sure.
-I later covered this with a patch of carbon fiber, peel-plied, and it's hardly noticely on the bottom of the plane now.
+I later covered this with a patch of carbon fiber, peel-plied, and it's hardly noticeable on the bottom of the plane now.

 The whole flap with hinge and actuator mounted is 832 grams, or 29 ounces, 1.86 pounds.